 Once you’ve chosen an idea, the best thing to do is write a business plan; it will help you determine if a particular opportunity is right for you.

-None of these are get rich quick ideas or even the business ideas that I think will make the most money.
-But in my opinion, these are opportunities that are inline with business trends and demographics - and if you want to start a successful business, you need the demand for your products and services to continue to be healthy to ensure your business is profitable for years to to come.
+None of these are get rich quick ideas or even the business ideas that will make the most money.
+These are opportunities that are inline with business trends and demographics—and if you want to start a successful business, you need the demand for your products and services to continue to be healthy to ensure your business is profitable for years to to come.

 The Best Small Business Opportunities

-Welcome to my 2016 list of the best small business (or even micro business) opportunities.
-As always, these businesses are chosen for having low barriers to entry - you will not need 10 million dollars or a PHD in biotechnology to start any of the businesses in the list.
-Some of them do require startup capital but most just require what every startup business requires - dedication, hard work, perseverance, and a desire to succeed.
+This list features the best small business (or even micro business) opportunities are chosen for having low barriers to entry—you will not need 10 million dollars or a PhD in biotechnology to start any of the businesses in the list.
+Some of them do require startup capital but most just require what every startup business requires—dedication, hard work, perseverance, and a desire to succeed.

 Keep in mind that most small businesses don't generate great riches for their owners, but that's not why you want to start one of your own anyway, is it?
 For most small business owners, being your own boss and calling the shots makes starting a business very rewarding in itself.
 And many of these ideas have the potential to generate steady income even in uncertain economic times.